-11.7 The Government has extended the ability for Council's to use capital receipts to fund revenue costs of transformation programmes, and officers are recommending to Councillors the policy is approved to enable the flexibility to fund the costs relating to the Guildford and Waverley Collaboration and any other transformations, restructures or efficiency changes that may be incurred during 2023-24.
-The policy can be found at appendix 8.
+15.7 The Government has extended the ability for councils to use capital receipts to fund revenue costs of transformation programmes, and officers are recommending that the policy is approved to enable the flexibility to fund the costs relating to the Guildford and Waverley Collaboration and any other transformations, restructures or efficiency changes that may be incurred during 2024/25.
+The policy can be found at Appendix 8.